sammydentino/sammydentino.github.io/README.md

 ### Computer Science - Software Engineering Major

-I am a third year student at Point Loma Nazarene University, majoring in Computer Science Software Engineering and minoring in Computational Science with an emphasis in Psychology.
+I am a fourth year student at Point Loma Nazarene University, majoring in Computer Science Software Engineering.

-I hope to pursue a career in Software Engineering while utilizing my Computational Psychology minor.
+I hope to pursue a career in Software Engineering.
 My ideal work environment will allow me to utilize my skills in programming and the various languages, extend my knowledge in the technological side of businesses, and exercise my passion for organization and oversight.

 ## Welcome to GitHub Pages